 The purpose of the HPWG is to provide common vocabularies, tools, techniques, and training materials to assist Bulk Power System (BPS) operations and field personnel in the promotion and sustainability of human performance practices in the Western Interconnection.

-The HPWG shall:
+The HPWG will work to:

 Identify and share successful Human Performance initiatives in the industry.

-Establish and maintain a community of practice as it relates to human performance.
+.

 Study emerging human performance issues and strategies for continuous improvement.